-- 10.10 This Article has been included as an overarching Article to restrict the ability of a local planning authority, or other body, to grant an approval or agreement pursuant to a requirement to ensure that such approval or agreement does not result in authorised development which would have significant environmental effects different to those which have been assessed in the environmental statement.
-This is in response to the advice contained in PINS Advice Note 1510.
-This Article ensures that the concern is covered whilst at the same time ensuring that there is sufficient flexibility to enable the authorised development to proceed without the need to apply for successive amendments to the DCO. - 10.11 The Article has been amended and expanded in the second draft DCO to provide that any approvals under any of the provisions of the DCO must not have the affect of authorising development outside the scope of what has been assessed.
+11.10 This Article has been included as an overarching Article to restrict the ability of a local planning authority, or other body, to grant an approval or agreement pursuant to a requirement to ensure that such approval or agreement does not result in authorised development which would have significant environmental effects different to those which have been assessed in the environmental statement.
+This is in response to the advice contained in PINS Advice Note 15.
+This Article ensures that the concern is covered whilst at the same time ensuring that there is sufficient flexibility to enable the authorised development to proceed without the need to apply for successive amendments to the DCO.